 Monitoring will be designed to investigate the potential impacts of the activities, so that adverse effects will be discovered in good time.
 Information on the operation of the station will be recorded, including emissions, fuel spills and wastes produced.
 The CEE impact assessment will be reviewed regularly to establish if the impacts are as predicted and to assess the effectiveness of mitigation measures.

-Gaps and uncertainties in this draft CEE report include the unpredictability of weather and sea ice conditions which may cause delays in construction, incomplete details of the station design and logistical arrangements, incomplete information on breeding species within 200 km radius of the station and possible changes in future scientific and logistic requirements.
+Gaps and uncertainties in this Final CEE report include the unpredictability of weather and sea ice conditions which may cause delays in construction and possible changes in future scientific and logistic requirements.